Science & Policy for Environmental Action

 • Early-career researchers (minimum Ph.D. candidates).
 Master's students might be allowed in the programme on a case by case basis if their background and motivation letter show strong interest and/or early experience in science-policy engagement).

-• Policy professionals and civil society actors
+• Policy professionals from International Organisations and diplomatic missions

 COURSE DESCRIPTION